 - 4.6.
-Proposed Lot 1 is to contain the existing dwelling and shed as well as the existing accessway.
-Proposed Lot 2 will be vacant farmland.
-Although Proposed Lot 2 will be amalgamated with adjoining Section 123, the proposal will see Section 123 increase in size and as such, assessment of Section 123 is not considered required as the proposal will result in positive effects in terms of the rules within 8.6.5.1. - 4.7.
-As such, assessment of Proposed Lot 1 against the rules contained within 8.6.5.1 of the ODP has been undertaken below.
+Proposed Lot 1 is to contain the existing dwelling and associated sheds as well as the existing accessway.
+Proposed Lot 2 will be vacant farmland which contains some existing farm sheds. - 4.7.
+As such, assessment of the proposed lots against the rules contained within 8.6.5.1 of the ODP has been undertaken below.

-ASSESSMENT OF THE PERMITTED RURAL PRODUCTION ZONE RULES: PERFORMANCE STANDARDS Plan Rule Performance of Proposal Reference 8.6.5.1.1 RESIDENTIAL INTENSITY Permitted Proposed Lot 1 will contain the existing dwelling.
+ASSESSMENT OF THE PERMITTED RURAL PRODUCTION ZONE RULES: PERFORMANCE STANDARDS Plan Reference Rule Performance of Proposal 8.6.5.1.1 RESIDENTIAL INTENSITY Permitted Proposed Lot 1 will contain the single existing dwelling.
 There are no other dwellings applicable to this proposal.
-8.6.5.1.2 SUNLIGHT Permitted The existing structures on Lot 1 are located over 10 metres from the new proposed boundaries such that the sunlight provisions will be adequately met.
-8.6.5.1.3 STORMWATER Permitted MANAGEMENT Proposed Lot 1 will contain the existing dwelling, shed & metalled driveway.
-Lot 1 is 1.833 hectares in area and as such, it is considered that this will account for less than 15% of the total site area.
+8.6.5.1.2 SUNLIGHT Permitted The existing structures on Lot 1 and Lot 2 are located over 10 metres from the new proposed boundaries such that the sunlight provisions will be adequately met.
+8.6.5.1.3 STORMWATER Permitted MANAGEMENT Proposed Lot 1 will contain the existing dwelling, sheds & metalled driveway.
+The total impermeable surface coverage of Lot 1 has been calculated to be 6% of the total site area which complies with the permitted threshold.
+Lot 2 will be over 43 hectares and is considered to adequately comply with the permitted threshold.
 8.6.5.1.4 SETBACK FROM Permitted.
-BOUNDARIES The existing structures within Lot 1 are set back in excess of 10 metres from the new boundaries.
+BOUNDARIES The existing structures within Lots 1 and 2 are set back in excess of 10 metres from the new boundaries.
 8.6.5.1.5 TRANSPORTATION A full assessment has been undertaken in the table below.
 8.6.5.1.6 KEEPING OF ANIMALS Not applicable.
 8.6.5.1.7 NOISE Not applicable.
 8.6.5.1.8 BUILDING HEIGHT No new buildings sought.

 8.6.5.1.9 HELICOPTER LANDING AREA Not applicable.
-8.6.5.1.10 BUILDING COVERAGE Permitted The building coverage within Lots 1 is well within 12.5% of the total site area for the lot.
+8.6.5.1.10 BUILDING COVERAGE Permitted The building coverage within Lots 1 and 2 is well within 12.5% of the total site area for the lots.
 8.6.5.1.11 SCALE OF ACTIVITIES Not applicable 8.6.5.1.12 TEMPORARY EVENTS Not applicable.